Nadepu2023/redis-clone/README.md

 # PyRedis

-A Redis clone built from scratch in Python, using raw TCP sockets and the RESP protocol.
+A Redis clone built from scratch in Python.
+Implements the RESP protocol over raw TCP sockets, handles concurrent clients with asyncio, and persists data to disk using an append-only log.

-## What it does
+## Features

-- Accepts multiple simultaneous client connections using Python's asyncio event loop
+- Concurrent client connections via Python's asyncio event loop
-- Parses and responds to Redis commands using the RESP (Redis Serialization Protocol)
+- RESP protocol parser and encoder written from scratch
-- Stores key-value data in memory
+- In-memory key-value store
+- Key expiry with both lazy deletion and a background sweeper
+- Append-only file (AOF) persistence — write commands are logged to disk and replayed on startup

 ## Supported commands